Gear Up For the Ride of Your Life

 Few road trips brim with as much Western heritage as Nevada’s Cowboy Corridor.
 And here’s the thing: I-80 Nevada may be a highway some motorists expect to blast down on their way to somewhere else.
 Their loss!
 Speed limits hit 80 mph out here, but when you hit a town, slow down.
-Beyond those off-ramps, you’ll discover lively communities full of history and right-now attractions, with museums, art galleries, poetry and music festivals, and even beers highlighting the hodgepodge of buckaroo, Basque, and American Indian traditions that have shape the Silver State.
+Beyond those off-ramps, you’ll discover lively communities full of history and right-now attractions, with museums, art galleries, poetry and music festivals, and even beers highlighting the confluence of buckaroo, Basque, and American Indian traditions that have shaped the Silver State.
 So pack your boots, hit the Cowboy Corridor, and become part of the story.

 - Brush up on buckaroo culture at museums, heritage centers & Western shops